Origen-SDK/origen_app_generators/README.md

 origen app_gen:new
 ```

-This will create a new generator within the `lib` directory and will update the top-level file in the `lib` directory
+This will create a new generator within the `lib` directory and then update the top-level file in the `lib` directory
 to properly hook it into the `origen new` system.
 By default, this new generator will create the same empty application or plugin starter that you would get from
 selecting option 0 in the `origen new` command.